-If you can't hire or work with young professionals in some capacity, go to networking events or join a professional group that could offer the same benefit as directly working with them.
+If you can't hire or work with young professionals in some capacity, go to networking events or join a professional group where they hang out.

 You will find their energy invigorating.
 It’s a cliché, but just being around young people makes you feel young again.

 Connect with young professionals.

 Have lunch with them.
 Listen to their ideas.
 Ask their opinions.
 Let them get to know you.
 Don’t view them as your students or subordinates.
 Don’t insult them by looking down or beyond them.
 See and treat them as equals.

 You will find two remarkable benefits of connecting with young professionals: First, they have great ideas that can help your company do great things.
 Second, they need your experience and expertise to make their ideas happen.
 By nurturing professional relationships with young professionals, you will feel vocationally reconnected and fulfilled.

 Understand young professionals.